 Just as your baby is getting ready for the big day, your body started preparing itself a few weeks ago.
 The last few articles have covered most of the signs of imminent labour, so you should know what to start looking out for.
 However, even at this late stage of pregnancy, during week 38, you may still experience novel symptoms and one of these is leaking breasts.

 It is fairly common for the breasts to start leaking just before birth.
 The substance is colostrum, which will be your baby’s first food.
 It is nothing to worry about, your body is just preparing for breastfeeding.
 Colostrum is a rich, thick milk, specially produced by the body to support your baby for the first few days of his or her life.
 One of its main functions is to support the development of your baby’s immune system, which means it is very important.
 In fact, some people even call it “liquid gold”!

-You’ve no doubt heard that experts recommend exclusive breastfeeding for the first six months of life.
-Many, many studies have shown that breast milk is the perfect food for your newborn and infant.
-It was designed with the exact right amount of proteins, carbohydrates, and fats to encourage healthy, strong growth.
-Breastfed babies have fewer digestive and respiratory issues and lower risk for allergies.
-Breastfeeding also has benefits for mom: it aids in weight loss immediately after pregnancy and can even reduce your risk of breast cancer later on in life.
+Expert organisations such as the WHO and UNICEF recommend exclusive breastfeeding for the first six months of your baby’s life.
+Many studies have shown that breast milk is the perfect food for your newborn; it consists of exactly the right amount of proteins, carbohydrates, and fats to encourage healthy, strong growth.
+Breastfed babies have fewer digestive and respiratory issues and are less likely to develop a non-communicable disease such as obesity and type 2 diabetes.
+Breastfeeding also has benefits for you; it can help with weight loss immediately after pregnancy and can even reduce your risk of hormonally-linked cancers later in life.

 “Keep in mind that very few babies actually check their calendar and show up when they are ‘due.’
 Going past your due date is very normal.”